 Federal Courts Rule in Favour of Anti Trust Legislators

-Dec 2, 2017.
-It was just announced that a Federal Court of Appeal has upheld an April, 2016 decision made by Canada’s Competition Tribunal.
-It has ordered the Toronto Real Estate Board to allow its members to share the sales histories of listed properties online.
+Back in 2017, the Federal Court of Appeal has upheld an April, 2016 decision made by Canada’s Competition Tribunal.
+It ordered the Toronto Real Estate Board to allow its members to share the sales histories of listed properties online.

 TREB has always contended that its first priority is to protect homebuyers data and privacy.
 It seems the courts didn’t buy that argument.
 This isn’t an isolated war in Canadian markets and courts.
 REBGV in Vancouver is fighting to hang onto its data too.

 From the ruling: “The tribunal made no error in finding that TREB engaged in an anti-competitive practice and that this practice had and will likely continue to have the effect of preventing or lessening competition substantially in the (Greater Toronto Area).”

 Whether this is good news or not so good news depends on who you are.
 It’s certainly good news for online real estate service businesses.
 They can improve their services with this open data source.
 TREB’s 45,000 realtor members may feel this is a threat to their own businesses who benefited from stifled competition.

 It will create a further evolution in professional real estate sales.
 Agents and brokers will have to be smarter, more effective, and create a better presence online.
 The new market will move from Realtor intranets to the Internet and smartphones.

 TREB is appealing the ruling and hoping to stay the order that allows immediate release of the home sales information.
 It’s a small win for some, but eyes are on the future, where more of the TREB data can be released and reported on.

 Without accurate, up to date housing data, it is very difficult for service companies to do business in Toronto Real Estate.
 TREB has almost monopolistic power in an era that is demanding access to market data.